RobotLocomotion/drake/examples/rod2d/README.md

 existence and uniqueness of MLCP solutions, these problems are often badly ill-conditioned numerically, leading to catastrophic failures in practice.
 Moreover, we found out that performance does not scale well with the number of constraints.
-This lack of rubustness and performance is the reason why you find this implementation within an example and not as part of a supported main Drake feature.
+This lack of robustness and performance is the reason why you find this implementation within an example and not as part of a supported main Drake feature.